 Keep this in mind, even though it could be done, at what cost to you?
 Does your loan officer explain this to you and break this down?
 The rates and or add ons for lower credit scores are much higher also.
 And if loan officers and or realtors say, don't worry, you can refinance later, then WORRY !!!

 - You can only do a rate and term within the first 12 months after you purchase your home.
 If you want to pull any equity out, on a normal refinance, you need 12 months or more.

 - Let's say rates are now 5.50% with zero points, with a 620 credit score.
-You currently have a 585 credit score and because of this, your current rate is 6.25% and it's costing you 1 1/2 points. (yes, this is the type of penalty for that kind of credit score) You really can't refinance for about 6 months, and you are working on your credit scores to improve them.
+You currently have a 585 credit score and because of this, your current rate is 6.25% and it's costing you 1 1/2 points. (yes, this is the type of penalty for that kind of rate) You really can't refinance for about 6 months, and you are working on your credit scores to improve them.
 Well, in 6 months, rates increase to 6.00% with zero points.
-You are basically stuck with that higher rate that you originally received.
+You are basically stuck with that higher rate.

 - Keep in mind, it still costs money to refinance, even if you do a FHA streamline refinance.
 Yes, there are no cost mortgages, but your rate is much higher.

 What to do with credit scores if they are below 620 :

 This is where a true mortgage professional comes into play.
 I just had a VA client referred to me by Allison Stewart, who has a client that was told on Friday that their scores dropped to 617, as a mid score.
 I spoke to them on Saturday and explained to them that I can work on their credit and get that up 3 points.
 Well, on Monday, the previous loan officer called them and told them the same thing.
 How come she didn't bring this up on Friday?
 Maybe she is new and not sure?
 Not good with credit?
 In any case, here are some basics.